The Great Backyard Bird Count

 Join The Parklands as we participate in The Great Backyard Bird Count!
 The Great Backyard Bird Count (GBBC) was launched in 1998 by the Cornell Lab of Ornithology and the National Audubon Society.
 It is an annual, four-day, citizen science event where people contribute to a worldwide bird database by recording bird observations and submitting them online.

-This event is free and open to all experience levels.
-There is no registration required for these walks.
+These guided hikes are FREE and open to all experience levels.
+There is no registration required.
 Participants are encouraged to bring their own binoculars; some binoculars may be available for loan during the walk.
 Please dress warmly and avoid wearing white or bright colors.

 The Golden Binoculars

-In the name of citizen science, The Parklands of Floyds Fork, The Louisville Nature Center, and Jefferson Memorial Forest have challenged each other to a Great Backyard Bird Count Duel!
+In the name of citizen science, The Parklands of Floyds Fork, The Louisville Nature Center, and Jefferson Memorial Forest have challenged each other to a Great Backyard Bird Count standoff!
 This friendly competition will determine who can count the most bird species inside their designated areas during the days of the count.
-The winners will bring home the coveted pair of golden binoculars to display at their centers for the year.
+The winners will bring home the coveted pair of golden binoculars to display for the year.

 You can help your favorite outdoor retreat bring home the golden binoculars in two ways!
 First, you must pick your team!
 Then: